 Insurance Reimbursement Can Be Complex

-Unfortunately, many premises liability lawsuits involve legal complexities that only an experienced personal injury lawyer knows how to handle, especially when it comes time to presenting a demand for compensation and settling a claim (like reimbursing your insurance company and/or medicaid/medicare from your settlement proceeds).
-Alan will discuss your legal options, guide you through the process and advise you of your rights, including the level of reimbursement due third party payors.
+Unfortunately, many premises liability lawsuits involve legal complexities that only an experienced personal injury lawyer knows how to handle, especially when it comes time to present a demand for compensation and settle a claim (like reimbursing your insurance company and/or Medicaid/Medicare from your settlement proceeds).
+Alan will discuss your legal options, guide you through the process and advise you of your rights, including the level of reimbursement due third-party payors.

 Quick Slip And Fall Facts: